 On 7th October 1972 new premises were opened at Covenanter Road.
-A few years before this Elders were appointed and The Eastfield Mission became an independent, evangelical church.
+A few years before this Elders were appointed to oversee the congregation and the Eastfield Mission became an independent, evangelical church.
 Yet it wasn’t until October 1995 that the Eastfield Mission was renamed ‘Benhar Evangelical Church.’

 ‘The LORD hath done great things for us; whereof we are glad.’
 Psalm 126:3

 THE ORDINATION AND INSTALLATION OF OUR FIRST AND CURRENT PASTOR

 On the 8th of October 2011, an ordination and installation service were held the church building for its first pastor, the Rev. Ian S.D.
 Loughrin.

 THE ORIGIN OF BENHAR EVANGELICAL CHURCH

 The Faith Mission was founded in 1886 for the promotion of spiritual life and godliness through the evangelising of the country districts of Scotland.
 One of the first areas of work was in Harthill - East and West Benhar in particular.
 Early records of the Faith Mission magazine 'Bright Words' indicate a mission held in West Benhar, taking place over the space of two months (from May - June 1890) when many were saved and were vibrant in the joy of the Lord.

 A prayer union was established at that time with 80 members.
 During the 1890's many of the members were scattered and the Faith Mission conducted a further nine-week mission in 1899 and the prayer union was re-started with over 30 members.